Soil moisture: Water retention

 The forces with which water is held in soils determine its availability to plants.
 Forces of adhesion hold water strongly to mineral and humus surfaces and less strongly to itself by cohesive forces.
 A plant's root may penetrate a very small volume of water that is adhering to soil and be initially able to draw in water that is only lightly held by the cohesive forces.
 But as the droplet is drawn down, the forces of adhesion of the water for the soil particles produce increasingly higher suction, finally up to 1500 kPa (pF = 4.2).
 At 1500 kPa suction, the soil water amount is called wilting point.
 At that suction the plant cannot sustain its water needs as water is still being lost from the plant by transpiration, the plant's turgidity is lost, and it wilts, although stomatal closure may decrease transpiration and thus may retard wilting below the wilting point, in particular under adaptation or acclimatization to drought.
 The next level, called air-dry, occurs at 100,000 kPa suction (pF = 6).
 Finally the oven dry condition is reached at 1,000,000 kPa suction (pF = 7).
 All water below wilting point is called unavailable water.

-When the soil moisture content is optimal for plant growth, the water in the large and intermediate size pores can move about in the soil and be easily used by plants.
-The amount of water remaining in a soil drained to field capacity and the amount that is available are functions of the soil type.
+When the soil moisture content is optimal for plant growth, the water in the large (macropores) and intermediate (mesopores) size pores can move about in the soil and be easily used by plants.
+The amount of water remaining in a soil drained to field capacity and the amount that is available are functions of the soil texture.
 Sandy soil will retain very little water, while clay will hold the maximum amount.
 The available water for the silt loam might be 20% whereas for the sand it might be only 6% by volume, as shown in this table.